EnzoFleur/barl/README.md

 # Brownian Bridges for Author Representation Learning (BARL)

-Official implementation of the paper *Building Brownian Bridges to Learn Dynamic Author Representations from Texts* by Enzo Terreau and Julien Velcin
+Official implementation of the paper *Building Brownian Bridges to Learn Dynamic Author Representations from Texts*

+Enzo Terreau and Julien Velcin in

 Symposium on Intelligent Data Analysis (IDA 2024)

 ## Model